moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 # go into bitmonero folder
 cd bitmonero/

+# apply patch for using Onion Blockchain Explorer (optional)

 # compile the release version.
 make release # or make -j number_of_threads, e.g., make -j 2